Welcome to an insightful journey on the "22 Self-Help Books that Actually Changed My Life" written by Muhiuddin Alam from ReadingAndThinking.com.

 Describes a habit as a routine or behavior that happens so regularly that it occurs automatically like the quality of your life depends on the quality of your habits. so let's say you start by doing something extremely small for yourself every single day.

-Maybe it's like going on a walk for 15/20 minutes a day, during that day it doesn't seem like a big deal. like it's probably improving your life maybe one percent but what happens when you keep doing that every single day, for a month, a year, two years. this my friends are the compound effect time that magnifies your results and if you do something so small every single day even though it's just a drop in the bucket.
+Maybe it's like going on a walk for 15/20 minutes a day, during that day it doesn't seem like a big deal. like it's probably improving your life by maybe one percent but what happens when you keep doing that every single day, for a month, a year, two years. this my friends is the compound effect time that magnifies your results if you do something so small every single day even though it's just a drop in the bucket.

-If you zoom out you'll see, we just filled up a gallon baby and I feel like with self-improvement and productivity. these are things that require delayed gratification.
+If you zoom out you'll see, that we just filled up a gallon baby and I feel like with self-improvement and productivity. these are things that require delayed gratification.
 They don't happen overnight success doesn't happen overnight, it requires patience and time and putting in the work every single day.